Strata Recipe (Overnight Breakfast Casserole)

 For breakfast, a side of fresh-cut fruit and a fun beverage will do!
 We love…

 How well does this recipe last?

 This Strata Recipe makes a marvelous leftover meal!
 Once baked, it will keep in the refrigerator for up to a week.

 You can also wrap and freeze this overnight breakfast casserole for up to 3 months.
 Then thaw and reheat.

 Can I use any other bread besides french bread?

-Yes, any bread type will work with this recipe.
+Yes, any bread type will work with this ham and cheese strata recipe.
 You could even use a gluten free loaf if that is what your dietary restrictions allow!

 More Breakfast Recipes You Can Make-Ahead